For all media enquiries relating to Alzheimers NZ please contact us: thumbnail image

 Reporting on dementia

 Media plays an important role in communication ideas and information to the public.
-Here are some key things to keep in mind to ensure you are reporting responsibly on the condition:
+Here are some key things to keep in mind to ensure you’re reporting responsibly on the condition:

 Positive images

-Positive images are in breaking down the fear and stigma surrounding dementia, and making the condition one that people are more encouraged to discuss.
-This might mean using images or reporting on people with dementia who are actively engaged in their communities and living a happy life.
+Positive images are in breaking down the fear and stigma surrounding dementia mate wareware, and making the condition one that people are more encouraged to discuss.
+This might mean using images or reporting on people with dementia mate wareware who are actively engaged in their communities and living a happy life.

-It is important to be cautious when discussing the possibility of a “cure”.
-While this may make appealing media, inaccurate or exaggerated suggestions in this area can be harmful for people affected by dementia.
+It is important to be cautious when discussing the possibility of a ‘cure’.
+While this may make an appealing story, inaccurate or exaggerated suggestions in this area can raise expectations for people affected by dementia mate wareware

 Where to go for help

-Media can help people affected by dementia to get a diagnosis, help and support by including a point of contact in their coverage.
+Media can help people affected by dementia mate wareware by encouraging people to get a diagnosis if they have concerns, and by including a point of contact (ie, a local Alzheimers organisation) in their coverage.

-People who are concerned that they or someone they know has dementia should be directed to their GP in the first instance.
-For information, support and services they should contact Alzheimers New Zealand on 0800 004 001 or visit www.alzheimers.org.nz
+People who are concerned that they or someone they know has dementia mate wareware should be directed to their GP or primary health practice in the first instance.
+For information, support and services they can reach out to their local Alzheimers or dementia organisation.

-Telling the stories of people with dementia, particularly high profile people who have an experience with the condition, can be helpful in normalising the condition and breaking down the stigma associated with dementia.
+Telling the stories of people with dementia mate wareware, particularly high profile people who have an experience with the condition, can be helpful in normalising the condition and breaking down the stigma associated with dementia mate wareware.

-• If you are interviewing someone with dementia, allow more time for questions and repeat questions as required.
+• If you are interviewing someone with dementia mate wareware, allow more time for the interview and repeat any questions as required.

-• Ask only one clearly phrased question at a time and be clear and precise about what you are asking.
+• Ask one clearly phrased question at a time.

-• Be aware that because dementia is a memory condition, it may be difficult for the person to answer questions which require them to draw on their memory.
+• Be aware that because dementia mate wareware is a memory condition, it may be difficult for the person to answer questions which require them to draw on their memory.